Who Is 'Hot Mom' Crystal Jackson, AKA Mrs. Poindexter?

 The email was signed by the school principal Theresa Sparks.

-An employee of the school, Richard Levin, was reprotedly fired and his two kids who attended the school were also expelled because of his connection with the videos.
+An employee of the school, Richard Levin, was reportedly fired because of his connection with the videos.
+His two children who attended the school were told they could stay, but he pulled them from the school.

-Note: [Editor’s note: A previous version of this story incorrectly reported Levin’s children were expelled.]
+CBS13 has learned that there are other Sacramento-area moms whose children attend Catholic schools and are selling their nude photos and videos online as well.